phillco/talon-axkit/README.md

 - **Accessibility dictation:** A provider for context-aware dictation that can work instantly in supported applications, instead of doing the cursor selection dance.
 We can also directly insert into the text field.
 - **Accessibility _editing_:** Navigate and/or directly edit the current input field by referring to words (e.g. "select the quick brown fox"; "go before jumps", "replace dog with cat").
 You can also select tokens by name in your editor ("select get list from csv" would select "get_list_from_csv").

+## Possibly coming soon

+(Depends on community interest)

+- **Autodictate:** Automatically switch to dictation mode when focusing a text area in any application, then automatically switch back to command mode when you deselect it.

 ## Installation

 Clone alongside knausj in your `.talon/user` folder: